mobiaqua/igep-x-loader/ISEE_README.txt

 5 Build procedure
 =================

-5.1 Build with Ubuntu Cross Compiler gcc 4.5.1 or 4.5.3
+5.1 Build with ISEE SDK Yocto toolchain 1.2.1.1

-* This is tested with Ubuntu 10.10
+Download the right toolchain and install it in your host machine.

-a) Install the cross compiler: apt-get install cpp-4.5-arm-linux-gnueabi g++-4.5-arm-linux-gnueabi
+a) Setup the build enviroment: source /opt/poky/1.2/environment-setup-armv7a-vfp-neon-poky-linux-gnueabi

 b) Configure the board
 make igep00x0_config